Free Online File Converter & Video Compressor - Images, Audio, Video, Data

 How does the File Converter work?

 Each media type uses a different conversion engine: images are decoded onto an HTML Canvas and re-encoded via convertToBlob().
 Audio is decoded into PCM samples with Web Audio API's decodeAudioData, then re-encoded (WAV via manual RIFF byte writing, MP3 via lamejs).
-Video uses FFmpeg compiled to WebAssembly running in a Web Worker.
+Video uses WebCodecs for GPU-accelerated encoding when available, with FFmpeg WebAssembly as a fallback.
 Structured data (JSON, CSV, XML, YAML) is parsed into JavaScript objects and re-serialized with the target format's rules.
 Everything runs client-side with no server uploads.

 What file formats can I convert?

 Images: PNG, JPEG, WebP, BMP, GIF, and SVG.
 Audio: WAV, MP3, FLAC, OGG (Vorbis), AAC, M4A, Opus, and AIFF.
-Video: MP4, WebM, MOV, MKV, MPEG-TS, and animated GIF with codec options (H.264, H.265, VP8, VP9, AV1).
+Video: MP4, WebM, MOV, MKV, MPEG-TS, and animated GIF.
 Structured data: JSON, CSV, TSV, XML, YAML, TOML, and INI.
 Markup: Markdown, HTML, and plain text.
 You can also export structured data as SQL INSERT statements.

 Is my data uploaded to a server?

-No. Every conversion runs locally in your browser using JavaScript, the Canvas API, Web Audio API, and FFmpeg WebAssembly.
+No. Every conversion runs locally in your browser using JavaScript, the Canvas API, Web Audio API, WebCodecs, and FFmpeg WebAssembly.
 Your files never leave your device.
 There are no uploads, no server processing, and no tracking.

 Can I convert multiple files at once?